fivethreeo/cmsplugin-blog/docs/index.rst

 Overview
 ========

-There are six steps for using cmsplugin-blog:
+There are five steps for using cmsplugin-blog:

     1. Install ``cmsplugin-blog`` and dependencies.